How to Manage Japanese Property from Overseas: A Complete Guide

 The All-in-One Solution

-Japan YES Property Management combines tax representation, mail digitization, and property liaison into a single platform accessible from anywhere in the world.
-See our plans starting from ¥60,000/year.
+Japan YES Property Management combines tax representation, mail digitization, and property liaison into a single platform accessible from anywhere in the world — with bilingual coordination in English and Japanese at every step.
+See our plans starting from ¥66,000/year (incl. tax).